Who May Register?

 You may have your ballot mailed to your address.
-Call or write for an application to be sent.
-The deadline for receiving an application for an absentee ballot to be mailed out is 5 P.M. on the Wednesday before an election.
-All absentee ballots that are mailed by voters must be voted and returned to the County Clerk's office before the polls close on Election Day.
-You will need to sign the envelope that the ballot goes in before a Notary Public.
+The deadline for receiving an application for an absentee ballot to be mailed out is 5 P.M. the second Wednesday before an election.
+All absentee ballots that are mailed by voters must be returned to the County Clerk's office before the polls close at 7:00 P.M. on Election Day.
+You will need to sign the affidavit on the return envelope before a Notary Public.

 Voting Services for the Elderly, Disabled and Handicapped Voters

-Absentee balloting in the County Clerk's office is an option or you may register to have your name added to the permanent absentee application list.
-Once on that list, you will be sent an application for each Election Day in the year.
-You will need to return a completed application for each election in which you wish to vote.
-Your absentee ballot will be mailed to you.
+Absentee voting in the County Clerk's office is an option or you may request to have your name added to the permanent absentee application list.
+Once on that list, you will be sent an application for each election you qualify to vote in.
+You will need to return the completed application if you wish to vote and your absentee ballot will be mailed to you.